Skip to content

 The buildup included heavy armor and relentless aerial support.
 M1A2 Abrams tanks and Bradley Fighting Vehicles formed the spearhead, providing direct fire and armored protection.
 Meanwhile, airborne assets such as AC-130 Spectre gunships and F/A-18 Hornet airstrikes delivered precision strikes on enemy positions, coordinated by spotters and drone reconnaissance.

-On August 10, 2004, pilots Jason Grogan and Vernice Armour launched rockets at Najaf cemetery, with the Imam Ali Shrine’s golden dome in the background.
-Armour was the Marine Corps’ first African-American female combat pilot.
-Grogan died in a 2016 helicopter crash while working for Bell Helicopter
+Pilots Jason Grogan and Vernice Armour launch rockets at Najaf cemetery on August 10, 2004, with the Imam Ali Shrine golden dome visible in the background.
+Armour was the Marine Corps first African-American female combat pilot

 Combined Arms Tactics in Urban Warfare